Gain more in-house AI insights at the 2023 ACC Annual Meeting

-Learn below about key features of the draft AI Act and how in-house counsel can help their organization prepare.
+Learn below about key features of the AI Act and how in-house counsel can help their organization prepare.

 Definition of AI